 The “hub” for chocolate on the west side of LA!

 Where does chocolate come from?

-Chocolate begins its life on a farm.
-The Theobroma cacao tree grows 20 degrees north and 20 degrees south of the Equator and spread from its origins in the area that is now Mexico to colonized states around the world in the 16th century.
+Let’s dig into how chocolate is grown!
+For starters, chocolate, or cacao, begins its life on a farm.
+The Theobroma Cacao tree grows 20 degrees North and 20 degrees South of the Equator and spread from its origins in the area that is now Mexico to colonized states around the world during the 16th century.
 Chocolate is made from the seeds of a fruit that grows inside of football-shaped cacao pods.
 These pods sprout from the branches and the trunks of the trees and are harvested with a machete.
 Once cut open, each pod reveals about 3 dozen seeds, arranged in a tubular pattern, resembling something like an ear of corn.

 The role of a chocolatier

 A chocolate maker will take beans from a wholesaler (or directly from a farmer should the chocolate be designated as Direct Trade) and turn cacao in chocolate using a few processes.
 The beans must first be roasted in order to separate the thin shell from the bean.
 The beans are then cracked and tumbled in a winnowing machine, which shakes off the shell particles and separates them from the beans.
 The husks are thrown or away (or sometimes used as mulch!).
 The beans, now largely broken up into tiny cocoa nibs, are then ground down into a thick paste.
 The paste is further processed using a variety of different machines.
 Some chocolate makers use steel rollers, some use a ball mill and others use stones.
 This friction, also known as conching, grinds the beans further to reduce acidity and off-notes in chocolate and to form a smoother paste known as chocolate liquor (having nothing to do with alcohol).
 Chocolate liquor is the base for all chocolate.